Video Conferencing System Solutions, Technology, and Equipment

 • Scalability: How will your needs change in the next three to 10 years?
 Will you hire more employees who will need access to these systems?
 Are you going to hire more remote talent who won’t be using your facilities as much?

-• Compatibility: If you already have some equipment in your conference rooms that you’d like to integrate into a video conferencing system, ensure anything you add is compatible with your current gear.
+• Compatibility: If you already have equipment in your conference rooms that you’d like to integrate into a professional system, ensure anything you add is compatible with your current gear.
 If you’re starting with a brand-new system, make sure the brand you choose has a reputation for integrating well with other brands in case you want to add more later.

 • Security: When video conferencing for business, you’ll likely be sharing a lot of confidential information.
 You need to ensure your conference systems are secure.
 Look for equipment with security protocols such as AES Encryption, TLS, 802.1X Authentication, or SSH Network Protocol.
 These are all common security protocols used to protect your privacy and data.
 You can learn more about these here.

-• Intuitive User Interface: Your video conferencing system should be easy for anyone to use.
+• Intuitive user interface: Your system should be easy for anyone to use.
 Imagine a guest coming into your office space to give a presentation.
 They have never been to your office before.
 They should be able to get their presentation up quickly and easily and running on your systems.

 Future Trends in Video Conferencing

 We’ve already seen how fast these technologies can innovate over the past few years.
 And now that the train is rolling, it’s not showing any signs of slowing any time soon.
-So, that begs the question — what can we expect to see for future trends and video conferencing systems?
+So, what can we expect to see for future trends?
 While we can’t know for sure, a few trends on the rise might give us some insights.

 Automation